Collective farming

-Collective farming and communal farming are various types of, "agricultural production in which multiple farmers run their holdings as a joint enterprise".
-There are two broad types of communal farms: agricultural cooperatives, in which member-owners jointly engage in farming activities as a collective, and state farms, which are owned and directly run by a centralized government.
+Collective farming and communal farming are various types of agricultural production in which multiple farmers run their holdings as a joint enterprise.
+There are two broad types of communal farms: agricultural cooperatives, in which member-owners jointly engage in farming activities as a collective; and state farms, which are owned and directly run by a centralized government.
 The process by which farmland is aggregated is called collectivization.
-In some countries (including the Soviet Union, the Eastern Bloc countries, China and Vietnam), there have been both state-run and cooperative-run variants.
-For example, the Soviet Union had both kolkhozy (cooperative-run farms) and sovkhozy (state-run farms).

 Pre-20th century history

-A small group of farming or herding families living together on a jointly managed piece of land is one of the most common living arrangements in all of human history, having co-existed and competed with more individualistic forms of ownership (as well as organized state ownership) since the beginnings of agriculture.

-Private ownership came to predominate in much of the Western world and is therefore better studied.
-The process by which Western Europe's communal land and other property became private is a fundamental question behind views of property.
-Karl Marx believed that the system he called primitive communism (joint ownership) was unjustly ended by exploitative means he called primitive accumulation.
-By contrast, capitalist thinkers posit that by the homestead principle whoever is first to work on the land is the rightful owner.

-Case studies

 Mexico

 Under the Aztec Empire, central Mexico was divided into small territories called calpulli, which were units of local administration concerned with farming as well as education and religion.
 A calpulli consisted of a number of large extended families with a presumed common ancestor, themselves each composed of a number of nuclear families.
 Each calpulli owned the land and granted the individual families the right to farm parts of it each day.
 When the Spanish conquered Mexico they replaced this with a system of estates granted by the Spanish crown to Spanish colonists, as well as the encomienda, a feudal-like right of overlordship colonists were given in particular villages, and the repartimiento or system of indigenous forced labor.

 Following the Mexican Revolution, a new constitution in 1917 abolished any remnant of feudal-like rights hacienda owners had over common lands and offered the development of ejidos: communal farms formed on land purchased from the large estates by the Mexican government.